btcfoundationedcom/btcfoundationedcom.github.io/proposals/universities.md

-# Building Bitcoin's Human Network - A Plan for Creating, Connecting, Educating, and Activating Campus and Community Groups
+# Building Bitcoin's Human Network - A Plan for Campus and Community Groups

 Authors: Will Pangman, Pamela Morgan, Nikos Bentenitis